:: A colored scanning electron micrograph of a dying cell infected with the coronavirus [National Institute of Allergy and Infectious Diseases]

 It is not only capitalist methods of production that are in crisis, but the old forms of political representation.
 What kind of pictures do we need now?
 And what will we show and share, before we find them?

-:: Marleen Hoolboom's childhood [A
+:: Marleen Hoolboom's childhood [Author's personal archives]

 “Never, never had people considered themselves so intelligent and unshakeable in the truth as did those infected ones.
 Never had they thought their judgments, their scientific conclusions, their moral convictions and beliefs more unshakeable.”
 As Crime and Punishment winds its way to a close, Raskolnikov falls into a long fever dream.
 There is a pandemic that begins in Asia, inspiring a global mania.
 Everyone is certain that they alone possess the truth.
 As a result, no one can tell any longer what is good and what isn’t, order breaks down, systems fail, soldiers feast on each other.
 The ability to take care of each other, to look after each other, falls victim to an infectious idea.